Mayor Pro Tem Junie Joseph

 After graduating from high school, Junie went on to earn a B.A. in Political Science with a minor in Anthropology from the University of Florida.
 Additionally, she received a Master’s in Applied Human Rights from the University of York in England.

 Junie has a passion for human and civil rights.
 Over the past four years, Junie has worked in the human rights and development field where she offered her expertise on transitional justice issues in South Africa while working for a non-governmental organization as part of an academic research placement.
 She supported the mandate of the United Nations as an intern by providing both research and organizational assistance to the Office of the High Commissioner for Human Rights in Geneva.
 She has also served as a global law and development fellow on a USAID project in Côte D’Ivoire, West Africa, promoting the rights of persons with disabilities to access the Ivorian Judicial system.
 Most recently, she worked as a Human Rights Officer within the United Nations Mission to the Central African Republic, serving internally displaced persons in the region of Bria.
-After returning from the Central African Republic, Junie moved to Colorado to study law where she is a second-year law student at CU Boulder.
+After returning from the Central African Republic, Junie moved to Colorado to study law.
+She holds a Juris Doctorate degree from Colorado Law.

 Junie is an avid learner, who devotes much of her time in learning about various cultures.
 She also enjoys traveling and has visited approximately 25 countries.
 On Council, Junie intends to continue the legacy of her campaign on advocating for socio-economic diversity and political inclusion for all Boulder community members.

 |Business Address||City Council Office, City of Boulder, 1777 Broadway, Boulder, CO 80302|